GoogleCloudPlatform/community/tutorials/migrate-microservices-gke-cloudrun/index.md

 - Minimize code changes to lower the migration effort
 - Ensure the internal microservices are private and keep the network traffic inside the Google network
-- Use the managed service Memorystore(Redis) for the caching
+- Use the managed service Memorystore(Redis) for caching
+- Use a Cloud DNS private zone for service discovery

 ## Costs